 On the other hand, a service animal is more trained for a specific task, such as retrieving specific items or helping a handler walk safely in public places.
 A service animal is almost always a dog, which is different than an ESA (which can be nearly any type of animal).
 To become a service animal, the dog must be smart and undergo extensive training to ensure they are capable of what is often an incredibly important task.
 As such, they’re allowed in places that ESAs may not be, such as in the cabin of an airplane, free of charge.

 How can I get an emotional support animal?

 To get an emotional support animal, a licensed mental health professional must provide a recommendation letter that includes their professional information, an outline as to why the ESA is needed, and the date the letter is issued.

 It must also be written on the mental health professional’s letterhead to be accepted and covered through the Fair Housing Act (see more below).
 For those who need an emotional support animal, obtaining one or having your pet become one can be done through the following process:

 - Receive your doctor letter

 The process is simple and can be completed rather quickly.
-All that is required for the first step in the process is to pick up the phone and give us a call, and we can guide you through the rest of the process.
-The first thing that we are likely to do when you call is to set up a time to find out whether or not you qualify for an emotional support animal – which is done through an over-the-phone consultation with a mental health professional.
+All you need to do is give us a call and we can guide you through the process.
+The first thing we are likely to do is set up an over-the-phone consultation with a mental health professional to find out whether you qualify for an emotional support animal.

-Knowing your rights when it comes to this often overlooked aspect can make finding your next home a much more simple and sane process.
+Knowing your rights when it comes to this often-overlooked aspect can make finding your next home a much more simple and sane process.
 The best way to do this is to know what the Fair Housing Act says about your rights as a person with a disability.